izxxr/oblate/docs/source/guide/fields.rst

 --------------

 :class:`fields.Object` field allows nesting schemas inside other schemas.
-This field accepts raw data for another schema and serializes it to the :class:`Schema` object.
+This field accepts raw data for another schema and deserializes it to the :class:`Schema` object.
 You can nest schemas to as many levels as you wish.

 Example::